The ALR Hearing: Another set of problems

 In addition, the damage that occurred to your vehicle might not be covered by your insurance policy if you were driving while intoxicated, depending on the type of insurance you have and the type of policy.
 If you have liability insurance, your insurance contract will cover damages that occur when you are at fault for another party, such as a passenger, another driver, or a pedestrian.
 It does not coverage your injuries or property damage to your vehicle.
 This happens even if you are convicted of DWI.

 Texas is not a no-fault state for car insurance purposes, and relies on the “tort system.”
 This means that one driver is said to be at fault when an accident occurs.
-One person is going to be designated at the person who caused the accident to occur.
+One person is going to be designated as the person who caused the accident to occur.
 So, if you are that person—you are at fault in an accident caused by your drinking—you will be responsible for paying for the medical bills, damage, and lost wages that happen because of the accident for others involved in the accident.
-You will also have your own bills and court costs related to the DWI—these are not covered by your insurance company.
-That’s going to come out of your own pocket.
+You will also have your own bills and court costs related to the DWI—these may not covered by your insurance company and may come out of your own pocket.

-Contact the Houston DWI Law Firm today to have a knowledgeable advocate in your corner fighting for your rights and a fair ALR hearing.
+Contact us today to have a knowledgeable lawyer in your corner fighting for your rights and trying to win your ALR hearing.
 If not, you can see what may happen.
-Our attorneys at the Houston DWI Law Firm have defended countless individuals in hearings, and our attorneys know the law, the judges, and how the proceedings in the Houston courts unfold.
-Without one of our Houston DWI Law Firm attorneys, you will have little idea how to prepare and what to expect when the day of the hearing arrives.
+The Martinez law firm DWI attorney has defended countless individuals in hearings, and our attorney, Mr. Martinez, know the law, the judges, and how the proceedings in the Houston courts unfold.
+Without hiring any Houston DWI lawyers, you will have little idea how to prepare and what to expect when the day of the hearing arrives.